The right codeine addiction treatment program for you is dependent on your addiction severity, health status, and personal preferences.

 Opiate addictions take many forms, from the overwhelming effects of heroin to the mild, but gradual pull of codeine.
 While opiate drugs may differ in potency, the risk of abuse and addiction remains.

-Once addiction takes hold, the need for codeine addiction treatment help is no less urgent than an out-of-control heroin addiction considering how these conditions tend to grow worse with time.
+Once addiction takes hold, the need for codeine addiction treatment is no less urgent than an out-of-control heroin addiction, because both tend to grow worse with time.
 Choosing the right codeine addiction treatment program for you will go a long way towards ensuring a successful recovery outcome.

 Codeine Addiction Effects

-According to the Journal of Addiction Science & Clinical Practice, once codeine addiction takes hold, the brain has been reprogrammed in a sense, to the point where getting and using the drug becomes the primary motivation in a person’s life.
+According to the Journal of Addiction Science & Clinical Practice, once codeine addiction takes hold, the brain has basically been reprogrammed to the point where getting and using the drug becomes the primary motivation in a person’s life.
 This development accounts for the destructive choices and compulsive drug-using behaviors that addiction breeds.

-Call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addiction specialists about available codeine addiction treatment options.
+Call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our addiction specialists about available codeine addiction treatment options.

 Codeine Addiction Treatment Options